PedroLopes77/PedroLopes77/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro MIguel and I'm a communication network engineering student, from Brasília</h2>
+My name is Pedro Miguel and I'm a communication network engineering student, from Brasília</h2>

 ###